Long Short-term Cognitive Networks: Related work on time series forecasting

-Taking a high-level perspective on time series forecasting with RNNs, we can also distinguish architectures that read in an entire time series and produce an internal representation of the series in the model itself.
-That is, a network plays the role of an encoder \cite{Laubscher2019}.
+From a high-level perspective on time series forecasting with RNNs, we can also distinguish architectures that read in an entire time series and produce an internal representation of the series, i.e., a network plays the role of an encoder \cite{Laubscher2019}.
 A decoder network then needs to be used to employ this internal representation to produce forecasts \cite{Bappy2019}.
-The described scheme is called an encoder-decoder network and was applied, for example by \citet{Habler2018} together with LSTM, by \citet{Chen2020} with convolutional LSTM, and by \citet{Yang2021} with GRU.
+The described scheme is called an encoder-decoder network and was applied, for example, by \citet{Habler2018} together with LSTM, by \citet{Chen2020} with convolutional LSTM, and by \citet{Yang2021} with GRU.

 We shall also mention the forecasting models based on Fuzzy Cognitive Maps (FCMs) \cite{Kosko1986}.
 Such networks are knowledge-oriented architectures with processing capabilities that mimic the ones of RNNs.
 The most attractive feature of these models is network interpretability.
 There are numerous papers, including the works of \citet{Papageorgiou2017}, \citet{Vanhoenshoven2020}, \citet{Pedrycz2016} or \citet{Wu2017}, where FCMs are applied to process temporal data.
 However, recent studies show that even better forecasting capabilities can be achieved with STCNs \cite{Napoles2019a} or Long-term Cognitive Networks \cite{Napoles2020a}.
-As far as we know, these FCM generalisations have not yet been used for time series forecasting.
+As far as we know, these FCM generalizations have not yet been used for time series forecasting.
 This paper extends the research on the STCN model, which will be used as the main building block of our proposal.